This post may contain affiliate links.

 Notes

-- Use extra-firm tofu for the best texture.
+- Use extra firm tofu for the best texture.

-- Serve immediately for the crispiest texture.
+- Serve immediately for the crispiest tofu.

 Nutrition